 What is Gum Disease?

-Gum disease, also known as periodontitis or periodontal disease, is a severe infection that affects the tissues surrounding your teeth.
+Gum disease, periodontitis, or periodontal disease, is a severe infection that affects the tissues surrounding your teeth.
 If left untreated, it can destroy the bone that supports your teeth and cause teeth to loosen or even result in tooth loss.

 Gum disease begins when the bacteria in plaque (the sticky, colorless film that constantly forms on your teeth) causes the gums to become inflamed.
 When this happens, your gums will pull away from your teeth and form spaces called pockets that fill with plaque, tartar, and bacteria.
 In time, these pockets become deeper, filling with more bacteria.